RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Introduction

-Building upon our previous work on single-agent robust control for bus fleets~\cite{Zhang2025SingleAgentBus}, this paper introduces the RE-SAC framework.
+Building upon our previous work on single-agent robust control for bus fleets~\cite{Zhang2026SingleAgentBus}, this paper introduces the RE-SAC framework.
 More broadly, our results suggest that \emph{contraction in regularised reinforcement learning is not a generic property of penalised Bellman operators}, but depends critically on whether the penalty term is fixed or value-function-dependent during each backup step.
 Making this structural assumption explicit---and verifying it formally---is essential for a correct theoretical understanding of modern deep RL algorithms.
-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Theoretical disentanglement:} We provide a formal motivation for decoupling aleatoric and epistemic risks in transit control, bridging the gap between risk-sensitive RL~\cite{Osogami2012Robustness} and bus service reliability. \item \textbf{Structural stability characterisation:} We identify a sharp boundary for contraction in multi-penalty Bellman operators: penalties that are \emph{fixed} per backup step (frozen critic weights, target networks) preserve $\gamma$-contraction, while Q-dependent penalties provably break it.
-Both the positive and negative results are machine-verified in Lean~4 with no \texttt{sorry} (\texttt{Proof.lean}, \texttt{Counterproof.lean}).
-This reveals a \emph{necessary design condition} for stability in regularised RL---the frozen-parameter architecture used in practice (DQN, SAC, TD3) is not merely convenient but structurally required. \item \textbf{Analytic robustness:} We incorporate an IPM-based weight regularization~\cite{Zhou2023NaturalActorCritic} as a computationally efficient alternative to conservative smoothing~\cite{Yang2022RORL}, preventing $Q$-value collapse in stochastic environments. \item \textbf{Empirical stability:} Through extensive simulations in bidirectional corridors, we demonstrate that our approach prevents the underestimation pitfall~\cite{Ji2024SeizingSerendipity} and maintains superior service regularity compared to baseline algorithms including SAC, DSAC, and BAC. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Theoretical disentanglement:} We provide a formal motivation for decoupling aleatoric and epistemic risks in transit control, bridging the gap between risk-sensitive RL~\cite{Osogami2012Robustness} and bus service reliability. \item \textbf{Structural stability characterisation:} We identify a stability condition for multi-penalty Bellman operators: penalties that are \emph{fixed} per backup step (frozen critic weights, target networks) preserve $\gamma$-contraction, while Q-dependent penalties can break contraction when their effective Lipschitz contribution is too large.
+Both the positive result and the counterexample are machine-verified in Lean~4 with no \texttt{sorry}; the supplementary artifacts include \texttt{RESAC.\allowbreak lean} and \texttt{RESAC-\allowbreak Counterproof.\allowbreak lean}.
+The negative result is a sufficient---not universal---failure condition: Q-dependent penalties with sufficiently small Lipschitz constants may still preserve contraction.
+Within the penalty family we analyse, the frozen-parameter architecture used in practice (DQN, SAC, TD3) is therefore a load-bearing design choice. \item \textbf{Analytic robustness:} We incorporate an IPM-based weight regularization~\cite{Zhou2023NaturalActorCritic} as a computationally efficient alternative to conservative smoothing~\cite{Yang2022RORL}, preventing $Q$-value collapse in stochastic environments. \item \textbf{Empirical stability:} Through extensive simulations in bidirectional corridors, we demonstrate that our approach prevents the underestimation pitfall~\cite{Ji2024SeizingSerendipity} and maintains superior service regularity compared to baseline algorithms including SAC, DSAC, and BAC. \end{itemize}